| Drug and

 Administraton and dosage

 VT.
-100mg slowly over 1 minute.Repeat once after 15 mins if VT is not controlled.
+100mg slowly over 1 minute.Repeat once after 15 mins if VT is not

 Maximum cumulative dosage 200mg IV